Business process management software Process Management Examples

 Managing logistics

-Shipping companies often have to make their way through a complex chain of tasks to logistic plan out their shipments.
+Shipping companies often have to make their way through a complex chain of tasks to logistics plan out their shipments within their supply chain.
 These processes can often involve thousands of people and spread to various locations.

 Process management helps create a single source of truth that can be applied to each shipment to ensure consistent quality service.